rtazaki1205/opacfractal/README.md

 # Limitation of the code

+`opacfractal` is an approximate technique to solve light scattering, and therefore, it is not applicable for all possible parameters.
+Beyond the limitation of the code, I suggest the users to use more rigorous numerical approach, such as [MSTM](https://www.eng.auburn.edu/~dmckwski/scatcodes/) and [DDSCAT](http://ddscat.wikidot.com/).

-Here, I summarize some limitations of the code for each approximation (`iqsca`).
+I summarize some limitations of `opacfractal` for each light scattering solver (`iqsca`).
 The limitation can be simply judged by the phase shift induced by an aggregate (Equation 9 in Tazaki & Tanaka 2018; see also Section 3.2 in this paper).

 - `iqsca=1`
   All outputs would be physically reasonable for the phase shift <~ 1.